krypt0nn/flowerpot/README.md

         - [x] Implement viewer struct for a packets stream
         - [x] Implement blocks sync code which will aggregate blocks from all the available connections and run the fork selection algorithm
-        - [ ] Implement method to receive new connections
+        - [ ] Implement streams listening and packets processing
-        - [ ] Implement method to process incoming packets
+        - [ ] Implement node handler to send new transactions and perform other client-side actions
     - [ ] Rewrite validator code
 - [ ] Rework blocks and transactions
     - [x] Remove zstd compression since it's not reliable
     - [x] Remove json serialization
     - [ ] Make transactions have multiple types; implement `Mint` and `Data` type transactions
+- [ ] Rework project structure
+    - [ ] Rename github repository to `flowerpot`
+    - [ ] Move `libflowerpot` into a separate workspace
+    - [ ] Create `bouquet` CLI tool
+        - [ ] Create keypairs (public/secret keys)
+        - [ ] Create new transactions
+        - [ ] Send transactions to the network
+        - [ ] Create new blockchains
+        - [ ] Connect to a blockchain and monitor its activity
+        - [ ] Show blockchain status
 - [ ] Implement gas system
     - [ ] Calculate transaction gas usage (`ceil(size_in_bytes * alpha)`)
     - [ ] Calculate total block gas usage (sum of transactions' gas usage)